Head Coach: Mr Turtle

 Selected pupils will compete throughout the school year in NEBSSA and District competitions.
 Depending on placings from the Districts, pupils will then be selected to compete in the Ulster Schools’ Cross Country Championships and Irish Schools’ Cross Country Championships.

-Irish Cross Country Championships
+Cross Country Ulster Championships

 The 2022 Ulster Cross Country Championships took place on Wednesday 9th February at Belfast playing fields, Mallusk.
 Conditions were excellent overall, although the recent rain caused the course to become very muddy for the later races.
 Ten races took place, with Ballymena Academy being represented in 8 of the races.

 The first race of the day was the Mini Girls’ race, where Cassidy O’Neill placed a very respectable 47th overall.
 Next up was the Mini Boys’ race, resulting in Daniel Johnston achieving an excellent 32nd overall, and Harry Livingston 62nd.

 In the Minor Girls’ race we had a full team of 6 competitors.
 This was undoubtedly the most exciting race of the day, where just a few points pushed the team out of the medals, coming 4th in the team race.
 The girls ran an excellent tactical race throughout, getting into the front end of the race early and holding on through the later stages.
 From the start Katie Hilditch was right at the Senior girls at the District Championships.